-- Add 1 tablespoon Dijon mustard, salt, and pepper to taste.
+- Add 1 tablespoon of Dijon mustard, salt, and pepper to taste.
 And some herbs, like parsley or dill.

 - Add a small bunch of finely chopped herbs, like parsley, chives, or dill, and salt and pepper to taste.

 - Tarragon mayo: 2-3 tablespoons finely chopped, fresh tarragon.

 - Mix the mayonnaise with creamy, low-fat Greek-style yogurt, salt, and pepper.
 Add grated garlic, if desired.

 - Add 1 to 2 tablespoons of prepared horseradish, salt, and pepper to taste.

-- ½ teaspoon medium mustard
+- ½ teaspoon medium mustard Dijon

 - 1 teaspoon lemon juice